 BCT 220 5 credits

 Create, format and audit workbooks at an advanced level using database functions, macros, templates, Web tools, multiple workbooks, workgroups, imported/exported data, data tables, scenario management, Solver and VBA.
 May be repeated with different software.
-Prerequisite: BCT 130 (or instructor’s signature).
+Prerequisites: BCT 130 or instructor's signature.

 BCT 230 5 credits

 BCT 240 2 credits

-Basic publishing skills for creating newsletters, brochures, business cards, postcards, flyers for print, e-mail, and the Web.
-Students will create a publication from scratch or use available business or personal designs software.
-Students will create, manage, revise, and distribute publications and use digital technology to enhance their work.
+Basic publishing skills for creating newsletters, brochures, business cards, postcards, flyers for print, e-mail and the Web.
+Create a publication from scratch or use available business or personal designs software.
+Create, manage, revise, and distribute publications and use digital technology to enhance their work.
 Prerequisites: BCT 105, BCT 120.